bootique/bootique/UPGRADE.md

 </dependency>
 ```

+* [bootique-jdbc #63](https://github.com/bootique/bootique-jdbc/issues/63): DataSource connection health checks were
+renamed to uniquely identify their origin and purpose.
+E.g. a health check that may have previously been called
+`mydb` after the DataSource name, will now be called `bq.jdbc.mydb.canConnect`.
+If any of your code or the monitoring
+system depended on the certain name format, you will need to update it accordingly.

 * [bootique-metrics #20](https://github.com/bootique/bootique-metrics/issues/20): Healthcheck module was separated
 from the metric module.
 If you used healthcheck API in your code and are getting compilation errors now, you will need
 to add an extra dependency: